apache/couchdb/src/docs/src/config/compaction.rst

         observe the system and make a smarter decision about what to compact first.
 Hardly ever changed from the default of 30 (seconds).

-.. config:section:: smoosh.<channel> :: Per-channel configuration
+.. config:section:: smoosh.{channel-name} :: Per-channel configuration

 The following settings control the resource allocation for a given compaction channel.